CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 where *x = 3,4* depending on your :ref:`Research Group<ResearchGroups>`.

-For data transferring between cluster and your local machine, refer to chapter :ref:`Data transferring for Linux/MacOS<DATA_TRANSFER_Linux_Mac-OS>`.
+For data transferring between cluster and your local machine, refer to chapter :ref:`Data transferring for Linux/MacOS<DataTransferLinuxMacOs>`.

 .. dovrebbe essere capitolo 3.5.2:
 __________________________________
-Access with VNC remote desktop (Mac OS)
+Access with VNC remote desktop (MacOS)
 __________________________________

 This method enables the user to access the cluster with a VNC-based remote desktop window.